matheusfrancisco/playground.programming/README.md

 To add a solutions for a problem you need it must be passing in its website

 ### TODO
+- [ ] Make it easier to add new language to run on CI
 - [ ] add all my solutions (from those sites)
 - [ ] Add zig dockerfile
 - [ ] migrate .sh to clojure babashka (or another thing)